pxc/Annoyances.Net/README.md

 `StripTags` strips all the HTML tags from a string

 `IndexOfAny` and `LastIndexOfAny` find indexes locate the first/last occurrence of any of the supplied strings within another string

+`ToByteArray` converts a string to a byte array using the specified encoding

 ## `Exposed`